 Gaps in the IOC’s Human Rights Protections for Beijing

 Although human rights groups and trade unions have been calling out the IOC to include a “Principle 8 of Olympism”, the Olympic Charter still does not contain any language regarding the need to respect human rights.
-The Host City Contract for Beijing, which determines the rules and responsibilities of the host city for a particular Olympics, contained no mention of human rights.
+As for the Host City Contract, which determines the rules and responsibilities of the host city for a particular Olympics, the Beijing one is silent when it comes to human rights.

 Another concerning policy of the IOC is Rule 50, which punishes athletes for asserting their right to free expression and protest on the podium.
 Though the IOC relaxed a complete ban on athlete protest ahead of Tokyo 2020, the rule remains in place – repressing free speech and signaling alignment with rights-abusing countries like China or Belarus, whose athletes cannot even criticize coaches without fear of retaliation by their national governments.

 Through public pressure, we have made great strides toward embedding human rights in the world of sport over the last decade.
 Beijing 2022 is no different.
-Billions of fans turned their eyes, voices and hearts not only to the athletes competing in China, but also to the thousands of people suffering at the hand of its government – Peng Shuai, the Uyghurs and ethnic minorities, and the activists and journalists who uphold the truth.
-The IOC must act now to ensure the human rights catastrophe of the 2022 Beijing Winter Olympics never happens again.
+When billions of fans turn their eyes, voices and hearts not only to the athletes competing in China, but also to the thousands of people suffering at the hand of its government – nothing is impossible.

 “Increasingly, fans are saying that they don’t want to sit in a stadium that workers died to build, and they don’t want to buy clothes or products that may have been made with forced labour.
 FIFA, soccer’s global governing body, has adopted a human rights policy because of this global pressure.
 This means that the public has an incredible voice to demand reforms.
 These Olympics and Paralympics in China are a rare chance to do just that.” – Minky Worden, director of global initiatives at Human Rights Watch